alliedvision/VimbaPython/README.md

-Vimba Python API - Beta version for testing purposes only
+﻿Vimba Python API - Beta version for testing purposes only
 ===============

 ***Beta version for testing purposes only ***